 The notice must be submitted not less than seven days in advance of commencement of work and must be in accordance with the requirements of Article 20A (2) of the Regulations.
 A Commencement Notice will not be required in respect of buildings where a seven day notice has been submitted to the building control authority.

-All documentation, both online and in hard-copy, must be submitted before an application can be considered complete.
+All documentation, both online and in hard-copy, must be submitted before an application can be considered complete for validation purposes.

 Please contact the Fire Section in advance of any seven day notice submissions to facilitate the validation process.